ezsystems/commerce-documentation/docs/guide/product_description/payment_and_shipping_options.md

 ![](img/image2018-5-31_19-50-35.png)

-The payment and shipping method offered can be enabled or disabled per SiteAccess.
+The payment and shipping methods can be enabled or disabled per SiteAccess.

 ## Shipping costs

-eZ Commerce offers a flexible way to define shipping costs, if this is not set in the ERP system.
+eZ Commerce offers a flexible way to define shipping costs, if they are not set in the ERP system.

 Shipping costs can be setup per: